mitgobla/mitgobla.github.io/index.md

 description: I am a software engineer with a passion for all things tech.
 ---

-**Hello there!** I'm a computer science graduate with a passion for all things tech.
+**Hello there!** I'm a software engineer with a passion for all things tech.

-Based in Bristol and looking for my next role.
+Based in Bristol.

-Outside of programming I enjoy playing video games, building computers, and gardening.
-I have a hobby for mixology and creating cocktail recipes.
+Outside of programming I enjoy playing video games, building computers, and looking after my indoor plants.